anza-xyz/validator-lab/README.md

 ```
 cd scripts/
 ./init-metrics -c <database-name> <metrics-username>
-# enter password when promted
+# enter password when prompted
 ```
 2) add the following to your `cluster` command from above
 ```